 The requirements listed below are special to the Department of East Asian Languages and Cultures (EALAC) and must be read in conjunction with the general requirements of the Graduate School of Arts and Sciences (GSAS): http://www.columbia.edu/cu/gsas/index.html.

 Students in the Free-Standing M.A.
-Program in East Asian Languages and Cultures may study Chinese, Japanese, Korean, or Tibetan history, literature or film.
+Program in East Asian Languages and Cultures may study Chinese, Japanese, Korean, or Tibetan history, literature or visual culture.
 The M.A.
 Program is intended for students who show academic promise but have not yet acquired the language skills or background in East Asian studies to qualify for a Ph.D. program.
 It is also intended for those who have the language skills in East Asian studies but need advanced academic training in the chosen discipline.

 Program Requirements | Transfer Credit and Advanced Standing | Advising | Grades and Academic Progress | Leave of Absence/Withdrawl | Continuing To PhD | Degree Conferral Deadlines | MA Degree Requirements Checklist instructions

 This section lists the requirements for the M.A. program, which is overseen by the Director of Graduate Studies (DGS) and the M.A.
 Co-Directors.
 The primary contact regarding all questions related to the requirements listed below are the M.A.
 Co-Directors.

 The student who is a candidate for the Master of Arts degree must fulfill the following requirements:

 In addition to registering for individual courses, students are required to register for Residence Units (RU), which provide the basis for tuition charges.
 Two full Residence Units - the equivalent of one year of full tuition - are required for the free-standing Master of Arts degree in EALAC.